chrisglein/chrisglein.github.io/heroes-beware/rules.md

 #### Re-arm Traps
 After each invader has been resolved you may decide to re-arm the traps in your colony.
 To do so remove one gold <img class="inline goldToken"/> token or one guard <img class="inline guardToken"/> token from your colony, then add trap <img class="inline trapToken"/> tokens to all _Trap_ tiles that do not have an open edge (e.g. the same criteria used during the Populate Phase).
 You must decide to re-arm traps before the next card is drawn from the invasion deck.

-### EVENT CARDS
+### EVENT CARD
 Events cards are resolved by executing the text on the card for all players.

 <img alt="event card" src="rulebook/Cave-In.png" class="card"/>

 ## 5. PROFIT PHASE
-After the colonies have been invaded you extract as much treasure as possible from your colony into your **stash**.
+After all colonies have been invaded, extract as much treasure as possible from your colony into your **stash**.
 1. Return all trap <img class="inline trapToken"/> tokens to the supply.
 They have no use anymore.
 2. Count the guard <img class="inline guardToken"/> tokens remaining in your colony, and return them to the supply.
 The player with the most adds a gem <img class="inline gemToken"/> token to their stash.
 If there is a tie for most, all tied players will receive a gem (unless the tied value is zero).
 3. For each prisoner <img class="inline guardToken"/> token, return it to the supply and add 2 gold <img class="inline goldToken"/> tokens from the supply to your stash (e.g. if you have 2 prisoners you return them to the supply and take 4 gold tokens).
 4. Move all gold <img class="inline goldToken"/> tokens and gem <img class="inline gemToken"/> tokens in your colony to your stash.

-At this point there should be no remaining tiles on your colony tiles.
+At this point there should be no remaining tokens on your colony tiles.

 #### Take it apart

 Dismantle your colony.
 Set aside your entrance tile and any of your I-shaped, L-shaped, or _Patch_ tiles into your **reserve**.
-Return all other square tiles to the center of the table in a pile face-down and sufficiently randomized.
+Return all other square tiles to the center pile.

 #### Make change